bernh/SICP/README.md

 # SICP

-Structure and Interpretation of Computer Programs
+*Structure and Interpretation of Computer Programs* exercises and code snippets.